A5308Y/holidapp/README.md

 Create a droplet with `docker-machine create --digitalocean-size "s-2vcpu-4gb" --driver digitalocean --digitalocean-access-token PERSONAL_ACCESS_TOKEN holidapp-prod`
 Followed by `eval $(docker-machine env holidapp-prod)` to connect to the droplet. and `docker-compose -f docker-compose.prod.yml up -d` to install and start the app.
-Navigate to to the ip taken from the URL displayed by `docker-machine ls`. (http://xxx.xxx.xxx.xxx)
+Find out the ip taken from the URL displayed by `docker-machine ls`. (http://xxx.xxx.xxx.xxx)

 # Tear down